HTTPArchive/data-pipeline/README.md

 - skip jobs where BigQuery tables have already been populated
 - automatically retry failed jobs

-Publishing a message containing the crawl's GCS path(s) will trigger a GCP workflow.
+Publishing a message containing the crawl's GCS path(s) will trigger a GCP workflow, including generating the HAR zip file for that run.

 ``` shell
 # single path